American Basketball League (1925–1955): History

 For the 1927–28 season, the ABL had an Eastern (New York, Philadelphia, Rochester and Washington) and Western (Chicago, Cleveland, Detroit and Fort Wayne) division, with the two best teams in each division going to playoffs, and a championship between the playoff winners.
-Playing in Madison Square Garden, the New York Celtics had a 40–9 record in the regular season and won the championship.
-At season's end, the champions were voted out of the league by the other owners.
+Playing in Madison Square Garden, the Celtics finished with a 40–9 record in the regular season and won the championship.
+However, at season's end, the team was voted out of the league by the other owners.
 The ABL played three more seasons and then, with only five teams playing at the end of 1930–31, folded during the Great Depression.

 After more than two years, the league was reorganized in 1933, but as an East Coast league, with teams in Pennsylvania and New York City metro area.

 The league did take some measures to help modernize the game.
 One of the major issues that had plagued basketball was players jumping from team to team.
 To combat this, teams began signing players to contracts.
 Often these contracts went up to $1,500 per month, which was considerably more than what an average laborer was making at the time ($15 per week).
-New rules that were implemented included making backboards mandatory, adding a three second lane violation, and implementing foul outs.
+New rules that were implemented included making backboards mandatory, adding a three-second lane violation, and implementing foul outs.
 The ABL also eliminated the double dribble, which was done to encourage many of the game's top college stars to play in the league.

-The 1925–26 season saw Cleveland, the second half winner, defeat Brooklyn, winner of the first half of the season, three games to none.
-The Boston Whirlwinds dropped out of the league.
-The Original Celtics were one of the top teams at the time, but refused to join the ABL, instead opting to be an "at Large" member.
-This conflict resulted in Boston dropping out, and refusing to take part in the second half of the season.
 One of the early stars for the league was Cleveland's Honey Russell whose 7.4 points was the second highest average in the league.
 Cleveland drew well, bringing in nearly 10,000 fans a game, while Brooklyn could only draw around 2,000.

+1925–26 season

+Tipping off in November for 32 regular season games, the ABL's first season featured nine teams, six of them in major cities that would have NBA teams a century later (Boston, Brooklyn, Chicago, Cleveland, Detroit and Washington) and the other three in Buffalo and Rochester, New York, and in Fort Wayne, Indiana.
+The opening game, played on November 15, 1925, took place at the Brooklyn Arcade, where the Washington Palace Five defeated the Brooklyn Arcadians, 32 to 30.
+The format of the season was to play two half seasons, with the winners of each half then playing in a championship.
+The Arcadians won the first half with a 12-4 record, and the Cleveland Rosenblums won the second half of the season, finishing 13-3.
+Cleveland swept the best 3-of-5 championship defeating Brooklyn 36-33, 37-21 and 23-22, taking the victory on April 9, 1926.
+The Boston Whirlwinds were expelled after the first half season.